webmeshproj/webmeshproj.github.io/content/documentation/getting-started.md

 To run the container image, pull the latest image from the GitHub container registry.
 The examples in this guide will use the image.

+## (Optional) Install Webmesh GUI Application

+There is a GUI application provided that exposes a limited set of functionality.
+Installers can be found under releases in the [webmesh-app](https://github.com/webmeshproj/webmesh-app/releases) repository.

 ## Configuration

 Configuration can be supplied via a configuration file, environment variables, or command line flags.